gabes135/gabes135.github.io/index.md

 ![image tooltip here](/assets/images/headshot.JPG){: style="float: left; margin-right: 1em;"  width="25%"}

-My name is Gabe Schumm and I am Physics Ph.D. who recently defended and am looking for a career in industry.
+My name is Gabe Schumm!

+I am Physics Ph.D. who recently defended his thesis, looking for a career in industry.
 My area of research is Theoretical Condensed Matter, with a focus on Computational Many Body Physics.
 You can learn more about my research interests [here]({{ site.baseurl }}{% link research.md %}).

+Check out my the [Projects]({{ site.baseurl }}{% link projects.md %}) tab above to see some of the work I've done related to sports analytics.